bigboxer23/Solar-Moon-Configurator/README.md

 # Solar-Moon-Configurator

-Backend services for configuring solar moon site
+This repo contains web apis for configuring the solar moon backend.It should not be exposed publicly, and should only be run to assist with setting up initial backend resources.

+## Swagger

+Swagger UI is available at `http://127.0.0.1:8084/swagger-ui/index.html`.
+Various creation APIs exist across available controllers